gregzaal/avc-wiki/string-manipulation.md

 * `bolditalicsans`
 * `mono`
 * `scaps` (small caps)

+If you're combining string manipulations (using `+` between them), be sure to add the font last as they don't play nice with the other operations.

 In some cases, not all characters are supported by a particular "font", such as an `x` in 'scaps' or probably most non-ascii characters.
 In these cases, the original character is displayed.